 If you see the companies listed in the ‘Best Places to Work,’ you will find they are the most successful.

 Why?
 Happy employees mean happy customers.
 It is the only thing business owners need to remember when they have a chance to create a customer-centric office culture.

-The potential advantages of having a customer-centric office culture
+The potential advantages of having a customer-centric culture

-Happy employees will put their best foot forward and will work in the interests of the employer.
+Happy employees will put their best foot forward and work in the employer’s interests.
 Having a customer-centric culture in place always translates into highly productive work.
 Employees will be highly motivated when they know that their employees are willing to invest in their betterment.

 Increase in loyalty:

-The chances of employees leaving or a high attrition rate will be extremely low when the office culture is great.
-People want to be respected, recognized for what they do and are looking for direction.
+The chances of employees leaving or a high attrition rate will be increased when the office culture is not great.
+People want to be respected and recognized for their actions and looking for direction.
 If you can give your employees all of that, they will hardly go astray from you.

 What do you want your company culture to look like?